 Despite being a vital and sought after role, there remains a lot of confusion around what exactly a UX designer’s role does and doesn’t include.

 One of the most common misconceptions stems from the presence of UI (user interface) Designers within a team.
 The job descriptions for UX and UI Designers are often used interchangeably, which is a mistake.

 For one, user experience can refer to any and all interactions with a product.
 What’s more, this "product" could be anything from a website, to a car, to a set of flat-packed furniture, or a make-up kit.
 Essentially, there is no limit to a UX designer’s remit.

 User Interface, on the other hand, refers only to digital products, e.g. websites, mobile apps, or the touchscreen in your car’s dashboard.
 A user interface designer is responsible for designing the best possible look and feels for a product’s digital interface — an intuitive menu, a semiotic color palette, a pleasing tactility.

 Of course, UX and UI will often need to work together, to ensure the best possible product result.
 As designer Helga Moreno explains, “Something that looks great but is difficult to use is exemplary of great UI and poor UX.
 While something very usable that looks terrible is exemplary of great UX and poor UI.”

 For a product or feature to be successful, both UX and UI need to be considered.

-UX Designers need a diverse skill-set, incorporating a range of technical and design competencies, as well as great project management, communication, problem-solving and collaboration abilities.
+UX designers need a diverse skill-set, incorporating a range of technical and design competencies, as well as great project management, communication, problem-solving and collaboration abilities.
 As such, many of their skills and responsibilities will overlap with those of the dedicated project manager.

-However, almost every product or software team will benefit from separating these roles, and having a dedicated UX design expert on board — capable of identifying the full range of challenges a user might encounter — will help you deliver exceptional customer experience.
+However, almost every product or software team will benefit from separating these roles, and having a dedicated UX design expert on board — capable of identifying the full range of challenges a user might encounter — will help you deliver an exceptional customer experience.

 Wherever possible, a UX designer will add value to product development and should be included.